 The Fruits Basket anime leaves out the vast majority of the manga storyline, fashioning an ending out of a scene from early on the series.
 The largest omitted plot points are the revelations that occur toward the end.

 As it turns out, Akito Sohma, the despotic family head who makes everyone's life a living hell in the anime, has a much more complicated backstory than anyone imagined.
 Though appearing male in the anime, Akito turns out to be female but raised as a male due to her mother's jealous reaction to the idea of her father loving any woman but her.
-When Akito's true self is revealed, it opens the door for the ultimate change that occurs - the dissolution of the Sohma curse, which causes those affected to transform into animals when embraced by the opposite sex.
+When Akito's true self is revealed, it opens the door for the ultimate change that occurs - the dissolution of the Sohma curse, which causes those affected to transform into animals when embraced by the opposite gender.

 In the manga, the curse exists because Akito wants it to, and when she discovers genuine human connection without its help, she lets it go.
 The members of the Sohma family are now free to live their lives as they please, with most of them falling in love and getting married.